petrus-mikkola/petrus-mikkola.github.io/_pages/about.md

 <h2>Biography</h2>

 I am a postdoctoral researcher at University of Helsinki, working with <a href="https://www.cs.helsinki.fi/u/aklami/">Arto Klami</a> and <a href="https://lacerbi.github.io">Luigi Acerbi</a>.
-I was a doctoral candidate under the supervision of <a href="https://people.aalto.fi/samuel.kaski">Samuel Kaski</a> in <a href="http://research.cs.aalto.fi/pml">Probabilistic Machine Learning</a> group at Aalto University.
-I am expected to defend my thesis by the end of this year. <br>
+Previously, I was a doctoral candidate at Aalto University under the supervision of <a href="https://people.aalto.fi/samuel.kaski">Samuel Kaski</a>.

 I have two Master's degrees, one in Mathematics (Stochastics) and one in Economics from the University of Helsinki.